South West Wales

 Here in South West Wales our hotels offer a wide range of style and size: ancient castles steeped in history, contemporary boutique and luxurious spa hotels, and modern business hotels, set in locations ranging from attractive, vibrant towns to unrivalled settings in the beautiful natural landscapes of the region.
 Here are just a few:

-Wales’ first contemporary art hotel, Twr y Felin, is located in Britain's smallest city, St Davids, offering 21 luxury bedrooms, a two AA Rosette restaurant and a former windmill featuring over 100 original artworks: a unique venue for events.
+Wales’ first contemporary art hotel, Twr y Felin, named the AA Hotel of the Year (Wales) 2017-18, is located in Britain's smallest city, St Davids.
+The hotel offers 21 luxury bedrooms, a two AA Rosette restaurant and a former windmill featuring over 100 original artworks: a unique venue for events.

 St Brides Spa Hotel